Command Switches

 A real-world example is the weather command.
 It contains a switch, -list, which omits the last 2 arguments, which causes this command to be executable with just weather -list.
 Its SwitchInfo is defined below:

-In addition to these features, you can now also check the specific switch value to see if that value is numeric or not.
+You can check the specific switch value to see if that value is numeric or not.
 That means it's checking to see if it's a number (as in either positive numbers or negative numbers) or a number with decimals (as in numbers that have decimals, separated by a dot).

 The function to perform this check on a specific switch is IsSwitchValueNumeric(), which you can call using the following signature: